HLLMR/stratum-dsp/ROADMAP.md

 ## Notes

 - See [DEVELOPMENT.md](DEVELOPMENT.md) for detailed implementation guidelines
+- See `PIPELINE.md` for the authoritative end-to-end processing logic and decision points
 - See `docs/progress-reports/TEMPOGRAM_PIVOT_EVALUATION.md` for tempogram pivot specification
 - Reference `docs/literature/` for academic foundations
 - All placeholder functions are marked with `_` prefix for easy identification

+Validation / A-B tooling note:
+- The validation harness and `examples/analyze_file` support controlled modes (`--force-legacy-bpm`, `--bpm-fusion`, `--no-preprocess`, `--no-onset-consensus`) to support Phase 1F tuning and regression testing.